 When will the levy come into effect?

-Funds in your digital account will be available in late May 2017, after which you can start spending your levy funds.
+Funds in your digital account are available, after which you can start spending your levy funds.
 Funds will appear in your digital account monthly, a few working days after you have confirmed your pay bill and levy contribution to HMRC for the previous month.

 Talk to us